 - 4.13.a.
 The program, in partnership with its Sponsoring Institution, must allocate adequate resources to facilitate resident and faculty involvement in scholarly activities.
 (Core) - 4.13.a.1.
-The program must provide education in the interpretation of basic science and clinical research and literature, and the application of the information gathered from these sources.
-(Core) - 4.13.a.2.
-The program must provide education in research design specific to an osteopathic manipulative medicine setting.
-(Core) - 4.13.b.
+The program should provide an environment that promotes research and/or scholarly activity by the residents.
+(Detail) - 4.13.b.
 The program must advance residents' knowledge and practice of the scholarly approach to evidence-based patient care.
 (Core)